 General obligation bonds have been issued for a variety of governmental activities to provide funds for the acquisition and construction of major capital facilities.
-Besides the transportation projects and park system improvement bonds, the refunding series 1997 originally financed a new fire station.
-These bonds are backed by the full faith and credit of the City.
+On May 16, 2006, voters passed a \$13,120,000 bond levy to construct a new police station and a city council/municipal courtroom building; the general obligation bonds were issued on November 14, 2006 and are backed by the full faith and credit of the City.

-The Transportation Bonds were subject to federal arbitrage rebate calculations, although there is no contingent rebatable arbitrage liability as of June 30, 2006.
+The Park System Improvement Bonds are subject to federal arbitrage rebate calculations, although there is no contingent rebatable arbitrage liability as of June 30, 2007.